ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 from Person;
 ```

-The expression is simply `Count(Person.lastname)`.
-This expression will count the number of `Person.lastname` annotations in the document.
-An example of an aggregate function call with expression type scalar function call was seen in the previous example as `List(GetText(P.firstname))` with the `List` aggregate function taking a `GetText` scalar function as an argument to generate a list of first names.
+The expression is simply `Count(Person.lastname)` and counts the number of `Person.lastname` annotations in the document.
+An example of an aggregate function call with expression type scalar function call exists in the previous example as `List(GetText(P.firstname))` with the `List` aggregate function taking a `GetText` scalar function as an argument to generate a list of first names.
 Aggregate function call expressions are only allowed as expressions in the `select` list of a `select` statement.
 Aggregate function call expressions are not allowed in the `select` list of an `extract` statement, or as arguments to a scalar or aggregate function call.

 ## Data model
 {: #aql-datamodel}